Becksteinlab/imdclient/docs/source/protocol_v3.rst

 .. versionchanged:: 3

    In IMDv2, pause acted as a toggle, meaning sending a pause packet twice would pause and then resume the simulation's execution.
-In IMDv3, the `Resume`_ packet is required to resume a paused simulation since pausing is idempotent.
+In IMDv3, the :ref:`resume` packet is required to resume a paused simulation since pausing is idempotent.

 .. _transmission-rate: